-The research division Preclinical Research is divided into the departments Preclinical Research at the Frankfurt am Main location and Preclinical Research with a focus on the blood-brain barrier at the Göttingen location.
+The research division Preclinical Research is divided into the departments Preclinical Research at the Frankfurt am Main site, Preclinical Research with a focus on the blood-brain barrier at the Göttingen site and Preclinical Research with a focus on mast cell-mediated diseases at the Berlin site.

 Peclinical Research – Frankfurt am Main